CoryDAsana/developer-docs/source/includes/markdown/_25-app-components.html.md

 <img src="../images/install-your-app.png" alt="Install your app configs"/>

-For an in-depth overview of the installation flow (including its customizations), see the [Installing Flow](/docs/installation-flow).
+For an in-depth overview of the installation flow (including its customizations), see the [installation flow](/docs/installation-flow).

 <hr>